MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 The enclave generates 3 keypairs on startup, all kept only in enclave memory:

-1. Enclave ephemeral keypair (`state.eph_kp`): Registered on-chain in the Enclave object, used to sign enclave responses (e.g., `/process_data` responses).
+1. Enclave ephemeral keypair (`state.eph_kp`): Registered on-chain in the Enclave object, used to sign `/process_data` responses and the signature input for `seal_approve` PTB.
-2. Enclave wallet keypair (`ENCLAVE_WALLET_BYTES`): Used to sign PTBs and messages committing to the ephemeral public key.
+2. Enclave Seal wallet keypair (`ENCLAVE_WALLET_BYTES`): Used for Seal certificate signing and as the transaction sender for `seal_approve`.
 3. ElGamal encryption keypair (`ENCRYPTION_KEYS`): Used to decrypt Seal responses.

-During `/init_seal_key_load`, the enclave wallet keypair signs a PersonalMessage for the certificate and also commits to the ephemeral public key.
-This signature is included in the PTB passed to `seal_approve`.
+During `/init_seal_key_load`, the enclave wallet signs a PersonalMessage for the certificate.
+The enclave also creates a PTB for `seal_approve` where the signature argument is created by the ephemeral keypair signs an intent message containing the wallet's public key and timestamp.
 When Seal servers dry-run the transaction, `seal_approve` verifies:

-1. The wallet signature verifies against wallet public key and commits to the ephemeral public key.
+1. The signature is valid using the enclave's ephemeral public key (from `enclave.pk()`), verifying an intent message with scope `WalletPK` over the wallet public key and timestamp.
 2. The key ID is a fixed value of 0.
 3. The transaction sender matches the wallet public key.

-This proves that only the enclave (which has access to both the ephemeral keypair and wallet keypair) could have created a valid signed PTB.
+This proves that only the enclave (which has access to both keypairs) could have created a valid signed PTB, as the ephemeral keypair signs a commitment to the wallet public key.

 During `/init_seal_key_load`, the enclave also generates an encryption key and return the encryption public key as part of `FetchKeyRequest`.
 The host uses the CLI to fetch keys from Seal servers, but the host cannot decrypt the `FetchKeyResponse` since it does not have the encryption secret key.
 Then the `FetchKeyResponse` is passed to the enclave at `/complete_seal_key_load`, and only the enclave can verify the consistency and decrypt the secret in memory.